mateogon/code-consolidator/readme.md

 # Repository Code Consolidator

-This script consolidates all Python code from a repository into a single combined file, facilitating the reading of the repository by artificial intelligence language models.
+This script consolidates all code from a repository into a single combined file, facilitating the reading of the repository by artificial intelligence language models.

 ## Usage